 Orthodontics, though, has remained Dr. Piers’ passion.
 He has always been interested in the growth and development of the face and jaws, and in dental school he was recognized with the American Association of Orthodontists Award for the Demonstration of Outstanding Qualities in the Study of the Oro-Facial Complex.
 He was then accepted as one of six residents in the three-year University of North Carolina – Chapel Hill Orthodontic Residency, widely known as one of the top orthodontic residencies in the world.
 Dr. Piers was further recognized with the Greg and Andrew MacArthur Brooks Fellowship in Orthodontics, a three-year fellowship at UNC awarded to a single resident per class.
 His research on alveolar bone modeling after tooth movement with TADs was published in the Journal of the American Dental Association (JADA), and he graduated in 2019 with a certificate in orthodontics and a Masters of Science in Orthodontics for his clinical trial comparing customized traditional and self-ligating CAD/CAM brackets.

-Dr. Piers is now a Board-Certified Orthodontist – a designation held by only 30% of orthodontists.
-He serves as the only orthodontist on the editorial board of the Journal of the American Dental Association (JADA), the most read scientific journal in dentistry, and regularly lectures to dental students across the country as an ADA Success Speaker.
+Dr. Piers is now a Board-Certified Orthodontist – a designation held by only 30% of orthodontists – and he serves as the only orthodontist on the editorial board of the Journal of the American Dental Association (JADA), the most read scientific journal in dentistry.
 As an orthodontist he feels unbelievably lucky to get to combine his three passions—science, writing, and working with people—every time he walks into the office.